 What Remains After the Last Note

 Johnny Cash left behind more than hit songs and awards.
-He left a legacy of truth-telling.
-He sang about sin without glamorizing it, about faith without denying doubt, and about America without pretending it was perfect.
+He left a legacy of truth-telling, singing about sin without glamorizing it, about faith without denying doubt, and about America without pretending it was perfect.
 He stood at the crossroads of country, rock, gospel, folk, and blues—belonging fully to none, yet essential to all.

 In the end, Johnny Cash wasn’t remembered because he was flawless.
 He was remembered because he was real.
 A man in black, carrying light.